Factsheet 7: Paying for your care and support

 How much you contribute towards your care depends on a number of factors, including your age, who you live with, what income and capital you have.
 Here are two examples:

-- Kevin lives at home with his mother and father.
-He is 24 and goes to a day centre 4 times a week, at a cost of £180 a week.
-He gets Employment and Support Allowance and Personal Independence Payments totalling £184.45 a week.
-Legislation says that he must be left with £132.45 a week.
+- Kevin lives on his own in supported accommodation.
+He is 37 and goes to a day centre four times a week, at a cost of £242.56 a week.
+He gets Employment and Support Allowance and Disability Living Allowance totalling £361.05 a week.
+Legislation says that he must be left with £171.75 a week.
 This is referred to as the ‘Minimum Income Guarantee’.
-He has high laundry costs and his wheelchair causes wear and tear in the home.
-His contribution to the cost of his care and support is £46.00 a week.
+He has high laundry and energy costs.
+His contribution to the cost of his care and support is £110.93 a week

 What if you do not have services every week?